Modeling of the High Column Density systems in The Lyman-Alpha Forest: Tests with mocks

-To test the HCD model, we used the mock data sets described in \citet{Etourneau2024}.
-In these mocks, the dominant IGM component of neutral hydrogen absorption was generated using Gaussian random fields followed by the application of the Fluctuating Gunn-Perterson Approximation (FGPA) \citep{FGPHreference} through equation 2.6 of \citep{Etourneau2024}.
-HCDs were placed at density peaks according to the procedure of FM12 so as to produce an HCD bias of $\bhcd=2$ and $\betahcd=0.5$ \cite{perez2023cross}.
+\item \textbf{High-column-density systems (HCDs)} were placed at density peaks with a threshold defined by equation A2 of \citep{font2012effect} so as to produce an HCD bias of $\bhcd=2$ and $\betahcd=0.5$.
+These values are motivated by measurments of the HCD-forest cross-correlation by \citet{perez2023cross}.
 The details of the insertion of HCDs and other astrophysical effects is described in \citet{Herrera_2024}.
+The number density and redshift evolution are matched to the distribution from \texttt{pyigm}, calibrated to observations over $17.2 < \log N_{\rm HI} < 22.5$ and $2.0<z_{\rm{HCD}}<3.2$.